3035689025/ENGG1340_COMP2113_Group-project/README.md

 ##### Week 2)
 Only:\
 Humans \
-Aliens with passports from approved countries/ planets \
+Aliens with passports from approved countries/ planets with entry passes.\
 (A rebel,alien spy, introduces us to the existence of The Rebellion by handing us a pamphlet.)

 ##### Week 3)
 Only:\
 Humans with passports from approved planets\
-Aliens with passports from approved countries/ planets, with approved visas\
+Aliens with passports from approved countries/ planets with entry passes.\
 (The last case will be an encounter with a rebel.)

 A major twist is revealed by a letter from the player’s mother.
 300 years ago, Earth was origainlly occupied by the alien species, The Infected, but was since taken away by humans.
 As victory is often written by the victors, history books has referred to  the deportation of “The Infected species”  in 1800s as a victory of humans defending their motherland against external aliens powers.
 Even the name “The Infected” is to associate the species with a negative stigma to further alienate them from Earth.